- Religion and Philosophy

 And God sees that it is good.

 God says, "Let there be light."
 And there is.
-We say, "Let there be light inside us."
-And there is.
-It is the light of God's love; the light of God's goodness, At times, we also say, "Let go."
+We say, "Let God's light be with us" And it is.
+It is the light of love; the light of goodness, At times, we also say, "Let go."
 And we do.
 We become quiet and still.
 We allow God's goodness, God's peace, to fill our hearts.

 It is a good day, for God sees it that way.
 We look around us and see much that does not appear to be good: the often un-peaceful state of the world, our daily dose of not so good news provided by the news media, and sometimes some unfortunate not so good news of the more personal variety.
 And there may be events from the past, some not so good memories, as well as some present not so good habits, or circumstances that make it difficult to experience or accept the goodness of this day, or any other day.
 But it is indeed a good day and we are invited to participate in it.
 We do this by being loving and caring, kind and forgiving.
 We also do this through faith and trust, reminding ourselves of the power of forgiveness, kindness, and love.
 Through our faith, we practice these things; through our trust, we know that they are real.
 Through remembering and practicing, we uncover more of God's goodness.